 409. Geoguessr – Embarking on an educational journey that takes you all over the world (Geoguessr)

-410. Mercator Projection Game – Learning about shape, size, and conformity of the Earth with map projections.
+410. Mercator Projection Game – Learning about the shape, size, and conformity of the Earth with map projections.

 411. Spatial Data Integration – Intersecting the gaming world with rich, real-world, spatial data integration.

-412. Planet Hunters – Finding undiscovered planets with crowd-source style online games.
+412. Planet Hunters – Finding undiscovered planets with crowd-source-style online games.
 (Planet Hunters)

-413. Living Plant Collection – Managing garden collections and plant records with the ArcGIS Public Garden Data Model like the UC Davis Arboretum, Arnold Arboretum at Harvard University and Smithsonian Garden.
+413. Living Plant Collection – Managing garden collections and plant records with the ArcGIS Public Garden Data Model like the UC Davis Arboretum, Arnold Arboretum at Harvard University, and Smithsonian Garden.
 (Public Gardens GIS)